 The need to develop this technology for children as well is crucial.
 Children have an increased risk of muscle breakdown and spinal deformation at a young age.
 Supporting them, helping them even in their passing phases is what we all want from the future.

 17 million families worldwide are affected by motor disabilities in children, but today there is no such technological solution for them.
 The Armada has set itself the goal of making their life easier ...
-It has founded a medical research facility, the Marsi Bionics, who produced his first prototypes, patented two of his ideas and worked tirelessly right from the start.
+Founded a medical research facility, the Marsi Bionics, who produced his first prototypes, patented two of his ideas and worked tirelessly right from the start.

 Years later, Marsi Bionics employs 25 people, and its children's exoskeleton has just received authorization for use in Mexico and in European Union hospitals and rehabilitation centers.